-Enable SSL access This option allows checking your digital certificate generated by the firewall's root CA. Information is encrypted in SSL.
+Enable SSL access This option makes it possible to check your digital certificate generated by the firewall's root CA. Information is encrypted in SSL.
 This method uses port 636.
-Public access to the LDAP is protected by the SSL protocol. () NOTE

-If this option is not selected, access will not be encrypted.
+Public access to the LDAP is protected by the SSL protocol.
+1 NOTE If this option is not selected, access will not be encrypted.
+Check the certificate against a certification authority During a connection to the LDAP database, the firewall will check that the certificate was issued by the certification authority specified below.

-Check the certificate against a Certification Authority During a connection to the LDAP database, the firewall will check that the certificate has been issued by the Certification Authority specified below.
-Select a trusted Certificate Authority This option allows selecting the CA which will be used for verifying the server certificate issued by the LDAP server, in order to ensure the authenticity of the connection to this server.
-Click on the magnifying glass icon ( $\overset{\frown}{\sim}$ ) to search for the corresponding CA. 1 NOTE This option will be grayed out by default if the two options above were not selected.
+Select a trusted Certification authority This option allows you to select the CA that will be used to verify the server certificate issued by the LDAP server, to guarantee the authenticity of the connection to this server.
+Click on the magnifying glass icon ONTE This option will be grayed out by default if the two options above were not

-Backup server This field allows defining a replacement server in the event the main server cannot be contacted.
+Backup server This field makes it possible to define a replacement server if the main server cannot be reached.
 You can select it from the list of objects suggested in the drop-down list.
-Use the firewall account to check user authentication on the directory When this option is selected, the firewall will use the identifier declared during the creation of the directory in order to verify a user's privileges with the LDAP server when the user authenticates.
-Otherwise, the firewall will use the user's account to perform this verification.
+Port Enter the listening port of your backup LDAP server, which may be different from the listening port on the main server.
+The default port is: 389 (Idap).
+Use the firewall account to check user authentication on the directory When this option is selected, the firewall will use the identifier declared during the creation of the directory to verify a user's privileges with the LDAP server when the user authenticates.
+Otherwise, the firewall will use the user's account to conduct this check.